DFINITY-Education/data-structures/module-1.md

 "Upgrading" is a term used to describe how a canister is updated with new code after being deployed on the Internet Computer.
 As there may be canisters that depend on another canister's specific implementation (e.g. one canister queries a separate database canister), developers on the IC must be careful about which aspects they change in each upgrade, lest they break the functionality of other dependent canisters.

-While data structures implemented in the object oriented style are supported within canisters, they shouldn't necessarily be used to send data across canisters or to persist data in canisters that will be upgraded in the future.
+While data structures implemented in the object-oriented style are supported within canisters, they shouldn't necessarily be used to send data across canisters or to persist data in canisters that will be upgraded in the future.
 [Stable](https://sdk.dfinity.org/docs/language-guide/actors-async.html#_stable_and_flexible_variables) data stored within canisters must be first order (like an `Int` or `Text`), meaning that it cannot contain objects.

 ### BigMap